craigching/nextbus/README.md

 ### TODO

-There is a simple emacs ord mode file called TODO.org.
+There is a simple emacs org mode file called TODO.org.
 I keep track of things that need doing there and check them off as I finish them.